Sublinear-Time Sampling of Spanning Trees in the Congested Clique

 Bahmani, Chakrabarti, and Xin \cite{BCX} present an algorithm called \dbling that computes a random walk of length $\tau$ in $O(\log \tau)$ iterations in the Map-Reduce model.
 In this paper, the Map-Reduce model is specified somewhat abstractly, without an explicit notion of machines, communication bandwidth, etc. As a result, a single iteration (consisting of a Map phase, Shuffle phase, and Reduce phase) in this Map-Reduce model may require $\Omega(n)$ rounds in the \cc{} model and so using the \dbling algorithm directly in the \cc{} model is not efficient.
 In this section we present a ``load balanced'' version of the \dbling algorithm that can compute a length-$n$ walk in $\pln$ rounds in the \cc{} model.

 \textbf{High-level idea.} To compute a length-$\tau$ random walk, the \dbling algorithm starts with each vertex $v$ computing $\tau$ length-1 random walks (i.e., random edges) originating at $v$.
-At each iteration, walks ending at a node $v$ are merged with walks originating at $v$.
-This halves the number of walks held by a vertex, while doubling the length of every walk.
+During each iteration, half the walks held by a vertex are designated to serve as prefixes and the other half are designated to serve as suffixes in the merging process.
+In each iteration, walks that end at a vertex $v$ are merged with walks originating at $v$.
+After the merging process, each vertex $v$ continues to hold walks originating at $v$.
+Note that this halves the number of walks held by a vertex, while doubling the length of every walk.
 After $O(\log \tau)$ of these ``doubling'' iterations, every node $v$ holds a length-$\tau$ random walk originating at vertex $v$.
 While each walk is a proper random walk, because of how the walks are merged (described in detail below), walks originating at different vertices are not independent.